kennedykalawa/Html..Lessons/README.md

-This are my html codes as i start venturing in web dev updates that is my first html project
+#This are my codes as i start venturing in web dev.🖤